tinear seasonal is a

 tinear seasonal is not a commercial operation, restaurant or shop.
 Nothing here is for sale.

-If you’d like to keep up with the project, you’re welcome to follow along here or sign up for email updates.
+If you’d like to follow along, you can do that here or sign up for email updates.

-And if you ever find yourself curious enough to see the place in person, reach out.
-The cellar opens from time to time for friends, wanderers and anyone interested in tasting what a season looked like.
+And if you ever want to see it in person, reach out.
+The cellar opens now and then for friends, wanderers and anyone curious what a season tastes like.